Shared-Language-Force-Embedding/shared-language-force-embedding.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Shared Force-Language Embeddings for Natural Human-Robot Communication
+title: Cross-modality Force and Language Embeddings for Natural Human-Robot Communication
 permalink: /
 ---